Texas Health and Human Services

 Learn more about how these federal civil rights are related to working and breastfeeding by visiting the U.S. Equal Employment Opportunity Commission’s enforcement guidance website.

-If you’re a student, learn more about these protections in educational programs and activities or about guidance for supporting the academic success of pregnant and parenting students, including support of breastfeeding.
+If you’re a student, learn more about legal protections in educational programs and activities and the U.S. Department of Education guidance for supporting the academic success of pregnant and parenting students, including breastfeeding support.

 Transportation Security Administration (TSA) Regulations

-If you are travelling with a breast pump, you can travel with the pump as a carry-on or you can check it.
+If you are traveling with a breast pump you can either check it or bring it with you as a carry-on.
 It will be screened in the same way that other carry-on items or checked baggage are screened.

-During the screening process, if you find yourself being told to do something that you believe is incorrect, ask for a supervisor or manager.
+During the screening process, if you are told to do something that you believe is incorrect, ask for a supervisor or manager.

 Visit the TSA website for more information about traveling with breastmilk.
 The website has online customer service available.
-You can also call TSA’s Customer Service at 1-866-289-9673 or TSA Cares at 1-855-787-2227.
+You can also call TSA Cares at 1-855-787-2227.

 Related Articles